Infineon/mbedtls-optiga-trust-x/README.md

-# Infineon OPTIGA&trade; Trust X </br> example integration of the mbedTLS for ESP32
+# Example integration of the Infineon OPTIGA&trade; Trust X with the mbedTLS for ESP32

 ## Description